A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 Accurate Documentation

-Ensure all documents are accurate, complete, and submitted correctly.
+Ensure all documents, degrees, passports, and LCA are accurate, complete, and match petition details.

 Professional Legal Advice